 Year 6 had a brilliant time on their 3 day residential visit to Boreatton Park in Shrewsbury.
-The objective of the trip was to develop independence, which is an essential characteristic to possess as the children will soon be transitioning to secondary school.
-On the trip, the pupils made their own raft, put on their own harnesses and walked along some extremely high ropes.
+The objectives of the trip were to develop independence, communication and team work, which are all essential characteristics to possess as the children will soon be transitioning to secondary school.
+On the trip, the pupils made their own raft, put on their own harnesses, zipped down a zip line, completed a sensory trail together and overcame a challenge course in their groups.
 Everyone had an amazing time and made many great memories.

 Year 4 had a fantastic one night residential at Kingswood Colomendy.
 During their visit, they explored low rope challenges, braved a giant zip wire, built and rode a land buggy and enjoyed an evening by the campfire learning fun songs and toasting marshmallows.
 They learnt how to problem solve, be more resilient and enhance their team work skills as well as spending time bonding and making memories with others in their year group.
 Also, they loved staying in modernised World War Two cabins and spending some time in the tuck shop too.